Arthur MacArthur IV: Arrival in the United States

 Upon Douglas MacArthur's dismissal by President Truman, MacArthur flew home with his family on April 18, 1951.
-Arthur, then aged 13, had never been to the United States.
+Arthur, then aged 13, had never been to the United States mainland.

 The family's return to the United States brought intense media scrutiny of the General's son as well as the father.
 Douglas' selection as "Father of the Year" in June 1942 by the National Father's Day Committee, together with his reputation for being a particularly devoted father, drew attention to his only son.
 While newspapers' political correspondents focused on Douglas MacArthur's testimony before the Senate in Washington in May 1951, the general press sought out human interest stories connected to Arthur, his mother and his Chinese nanny, Ah Cheu.
 The New York Times ran a front-page story covering young MacArthur's first visit to a Major League Baseball game, as "guest of Horace Stoneham, owner of the Giants."
 Only two days later the Times ran another story (this time only on page 5) covering Arthur's first visit to a circus, the Ringling Bros. and Barnum & Bailey Circus at Madison Square Garden.
 The article was subheadlined "Two Notables Meet At The Garden" above the photo caption "The 13-year-old son of General of the Army Douglas MacArthur and Felix Adler, King of the clowns."
 The Waldorf-Astoria Hotel, where the family had taken up residence, was besieged by press and photographers.
 Scripps's Newspaper Enterprise Association syndicate reported that "Arthur is the object of staring eyes and photographers' flash-bulbs and reporters' questions."

 The popular interest continued.
 In May 1951 the United Press syndicate ran a story reporting that young MacArthur was to receive a "100-year old peace pipe as a gift" from the people of Havre, Montana.